QuantumSpinozist/One-Shot-Image-Recognition/README.md

 # Siamese Neural Networks for One-shot Image Recognition

 This is a PyTorch implementation of the paper "Siamese Neural Networks for One-shot Image Recognition" ([https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf)) from 2015.
-I have not
+I have not recreated the MNIST One-Shot trials (section 4.4 in the paper) and my implementation also differs somewhat in some areas (mainly the training and hyperparameter optimization) which we will discuss in the implementation section.

 ## Overview